kimberly1295/kimberly1295.github.io/_posts/2016-3-16-EmbeddableReporting.md

 ####**Creating a Warehouse to transform JSON data into relational tables**

-15. From the `Cloudant Dashboard`, navigate to the Warehousing tab, and click the `New Warehouse`.

-16. Select the `incidents`  database.

 17. Click the `Warehousing` and Select `Create a dashDB warehouse`.
 >Note: Only one warehouse can be created.